Terms of Business

-(a)if in our or its opinion disclosure of the information would or might be a breach of duty or confidence to any other person or render our or its employees liable to criminal or civil proceedings; or
+(a) if in our or its opinion disclosure of the information would or might be a breach of duty or confidence to any other person or render our employees, members officers, representatives and agents liable to criminal or civil proceedings; or

-(b)which comes to the notice of an officer, employee or agent of ours or of any Associate but does not come to the actual notice of the individual or individuals with whom you are dealing.
+(b) which comes to the notice of an officer, employee, member or agent of ours or of any Associate but does not come to the actual notice of the individual or individuals with whom you are dealing.

 22.3 The obligations under this Section shall not apply to any confidential information lawfully in a party's possession otherwise than as a result of this Agreement or coming into the public domain otherwise than by breach by any party of its obligations contained in this Agreement.
 For the avoidance of doubt, we and our Associates will be entitled to disclose confidential information if we are required or requested to disclose such information by a relevant regulatory authority or pursuant to any Applicable Regulations.